peterstephan/NSW_Toll_Road_Data_Analytics/README.md

 # NSW Toll Road Data Analytics

-This notebook has been developed to analyse traffic volume and travel pattern data from the NSW Toll Road Data website - see: https://nswtollroaddata.com/
+This series of notebooks have been developed to analyse traffic volume and travel pattern data from the NSW Toll Road Data website - see: https://nswtollroaddata.com/

 The datasets on this website contain traffic data for the following toll roads in Sydney, New South Wales, Australia that are wholly or partly owned by Transurban:
 - Cross City Tunnel ("CCT")